luttechan/ANV-Core/README.md

 ## Usage Restrictions

-Do not use AnkiVoice Extended for:
+Do not use AnkiVoice Core for:

 * Commercial activities
 * Unauthorized redistribution of third-party materials